 Glaze

-- Powdered Icing Sugar: this is also known as confectioners' sugar to create the glaze.
+- Powdered Icing Sugar: aka confectioner's sugar to create the glaze.

-- Milk: or substitute with plain oat milk or almond milk.
+- Milk: or substitute with plain oat milk or almond milk for a dairy-free version.

 Expert Tips